m3diaLib-Team/m3diaLib-CTR/README.md

 ...and anything that strikes my mind in the future.

 ## Installation
+To install the library, download the latest build and then execute the command `make install`.

-To install the library, download the latest release and then execute the following commands:
+If you want to build it from the source, download the latest release and then execute the following commands:

 ```
 make